Korkoro: Filming

-The film was shot in Loire, in the Monts du Forez, Rozier-Côtes-d'Aurec and Saint-Bonnet-le-Château.
+The film was shot in Loire, in the Forez mountains, Rozier-Côtes-d'Aurec and Saint-Bonnet-le-Château.
 The tools used in the movie, which were very similar to the ones employed in 1943, came from Transylvania.
 The barbed wire fences of the concentration camps are genuine ones built by the Nazis in Romania which can be differentiated from the ones used for cattle by their denser spacing.

 The male actors were asked to grow their hair and moustaches.
 The actors also had to diet to lose weight to achieve the look of World War II characters.
 The costumes had a faded look, a reflection that people of the period owned few clothes, often only two outfits.
 None of the actors knew the script in advance and were only informed each night before of what they were to do in their daily scenes.
 The Romani were not aware of the historic events that were the basis of the movie, and were only told that the story was set in hard times comparable to Ceaușescu's tenure in Romania.
 In the scene where the Romani revolt against the police over the death of Taloche, they were made aware of the character's death only when the scene was being shot, leading to a genuine outpouring of emotions, making their fight with the police appear more real.
 Gatlif later remarked in an interview that this scene stands for the actual revolt by the Romani in Auschwitz on May 16, 1944.